New Uses for Old Barns: Reframing the Venerable Red Vermont Landmark

 Prior to moving to Vermont Nancy had spent years in sales and marketing in the garden industry and she clearly has an entrepreneurial spirit.
 With time and research she began to get an image of what they would produce.
 She wanted to do something that was different and that could provide a consistent income.
 “Everyone was doing eggs, beef, milk and veggies.”
 She settled on mushrooms.

-Today, 120 shitake mushroom logs are thriving along with oyster bags in the 8×8 hoop-style greenhouses in the middle section of the 8,000 square foot barn that began life in the 1850s as a dairy farm on the Tweed River.
+Today, 120 shiitake mushroom logs are thriving along with oyster bags in the 8×8 hoop-style greenhouses in the middle section of the 8,000 square foot barn that began life in the 1850s as a dairy farm on the Tweed River.
 Another section houses the quail hatching incubator, five brooder pens and 5 grow out pens for the hundreds of quail that are sold for meat and eggs.
 Still another section is the goat shelter for the Nigerian dwarfs that are raised for milk and breeding stock.

-After several years of selling Vermont Specialty Mushrooms, and quail year-round at the Farmer’s Market in Rutland, Nancy has embarked on a new venture; marinated shitake mushrooms.
+After several years of selling Vermont Specialty Mushrooms, and quail year-round at the Farmer’s Market in Rutland, Nancy has embarked on a new venture; marinated shiitake mushrooms.
 She has test-marketed them at the Farmer’s Market and other venues to great reviews.

 Nancy has vivid, often humorous memories of their early years recalling two seniors renovating the barn, lowering the floor to pasture level, lugging an old chicken barn in pieces up the street and attaching it to the barn.
 She speaks of the barn that became the setting for a life where they “have learned so much” and it has erased Nancy’s fear of having nothing to do.